bartificer/programming-by-stealth/docs/pbs28.md

 ### Attribute Value Contains (`[attribute_name*="some_value"]`)

-You can style elements based on the value of a given attribute containing a given value as a sub-string using this selector.
-For example, you could add a green border to any image who’s `alt` attribute contains the word `boogers` with something like:
+You can style elements based on the value of a given attribute containing a given value as a substring using this selector.
+For example, you could add a green border to any image whose `alt` attribute contains the word `boogers` with something like:

 ```css
 img[alt*="boogers"]{